jdaarevalo/atomic_execution_control/README.md

 ## Support and Contact

-Having trouble with `LambdaDynamoLock`?
-Check out our [GitHub issues](https://github.com/jdaarevalo/lambda_dynamo_lock/issues) or contact support and we’ll help you sort it out.
+Having trouble with `AtomicExecutionControl`?
+Check out our [GitHub issues](https://github.com/jdaarevalo/atomic_execution_control/issues) or contact support and we’ll help you sort it out.
 Feel free to wirte a message to jdaarevalo@gmail.com

 ## Contributing